Episode 106: Dust-Up at the Diner [ft. Lauren Adams]

 BORY: It’s almost impossible to hurt my feelings so I think you should go ahead.

-PLECK: I was gonna ask if you were one of the items on the menu.
+PLECK: I was gonna ask if you’re one of the items on the menu.

 DAR: Oh my… wow.